-Each year, the Chief Appraiser prepares a preliminary budget and delivers copies to each Board member with a request for their comments and recommendations.
+Each year, the chief appraiser prepares a preliminary budget and delivers copies to each Board member with a request for their comments and recommendations.

-4. Nature and Supervision of BOE
+4. Relationship to BOE

-The Board of Equalization and its various hearing panels are independent from The Appraisal Department and this independence requires the utmost respect by Appraisal Department personnel.
+The Board of Equalization and its various hearing panels are independent from the Appraisal Department and this independence requires the utmost respect by Appraisal Department personnel.
 There must be no improper influence over their proceedings or deliberations to take advantage of personal relationships.